rollup/rollup/docs/05-plugin-development.md

   }
 };
 ```

+If there are no dynamic imports, this will create exactly three chunks where the first chunk contains all dependencies of `src/entry1`, the second chunk contains only the dependencies of `src/entry2` that are not contained in the first chunk, importing those from the first chunk, and again the same for the third chunk.

 Note that even though any module id can be used in `implicitlyLoadedAfterOneOf`, Rollup will throw an error if such an id cannot be uniquely associated with a chunk, e.g. because the `id` cannot be reached implicitly or explicitly from the existing static entry points, or because the file is completely tree-shaken.
 Using only entry points, either defined by the user or of previously emitted chunks, will always work, though.